Raphael-hub/epstore/README.md

 Then you can run `npm start` and begin to interact with the API, as long as your PostgreSQL database is running.

+By running `npm prod` the server will launch in production mode and will not give the detailed logs of database queries.

 ## Database